Screen+Shot+2018-03-26+at+9.14.32+PM.jpg

 I am Associate Professor of English at the University of Massachusetts Amherst and Director of the Kinney Center for Interdisciplinary Renaissance Studies.
 I serve on the Board of Directors for the Renaissance Society of America as the Associate Organizations and International Cooperation Chair and on the Executive Committee of the Folger Institute Consortium.

 Committed to developing collaborative models for innovative cross-disciplinary research and public humanities exchange, I have founded and partnered on a number of long-term scholarly and artistic projects with the goal of discovering the synergies that enliven our work and our lives.
-Most recently, these projects include: the Renaissance of the Earth and the Anthropocene Lab.
-Please reach out if you discover intersections with your own work or shared curiosities.
+Most recently, these projects include: the Renaissance of the Earth, as well as the Anthropocene Lab and Archipelago Team Grants.